Treble (rugby league): Leeds Rhinos

 Leeds Rhinos won the wheelchair treble in 2021, winning the Challenge Cup and both trophies in the 2021 RFL Wheelchair Super League.

 Halifax Panthers

 Halifax Panthers won the wheelchair treble in 2025 after winning the 2025 Wheelchair Challenge Cup and both League Leaders' Shield and Grand Final of the 2025 RFL Wheelchair Super League.
 They did so, going the entire season undefeated.
+They won the treble again in the 2026 season.